zoobot/drum_machine/drum_machine/readme.md

 # Drum Machine

-A Visual drum machine with Pure Javascript HTML and CSS
+A Visual drum machine with Javascript HTML and CSS

 ## Getting Started